adersonbertim/nvim/README.md

-# Oooops
+# My Neovim Setup.

-Actuality i use Lunar Vim, but the code i have been used in my Neovim is here.
+I have new experiencies with nvim configured in lua and i will show my new configs soon....